Log Output Adapter

 • In a large application with multiple instances of the Log Output adapter, if all Log adapter instances are configured to be synchronous, or all Log adapter instances are configured to be asynchronous (the default state), then logged events are written to log appender locations in the downstream order of the various Log adapter instances, as expected.

-• However, if you mix synchronous and asynchronous Log adapters in the same execution region, you are no longer guaranteed that all Log adapters write their log entries in sequence.
+• However, if you mix synchronous and asynchronous Log adapters in the same execution region, you have no guarantee that all Log adapters write their log entries in sequence.

-There is a Java system property, streambase.log-adapter-async, that can be used to set the synchronous state of all Log adapters in an application at the same time, without having to edit the Properties view for all Log adapters in the application.
+To set the synchronous state of all Log adapters in an application at the same time, you can use the Java system property, streambase.log-adapter-async.
+Setting this property avoids having to edit the Properties view for all Log adapters in the application.
 Set streambase.log-adapter-async=true to force all Log adapters to enable the Log Asynchronously option.
-Set the property =false to restore the default synchronous state of all Log adapters.
+Set streambase.log-adapter-async=false to restore the default asynchronous state of all Log adapters.

 Formatting the Log Message

-The Log adapter provides several ways to format the message portion of log entries emitted from the adapter.
+The Log adapter provides two format types for the message portion of the log emitted from the adapter, CSV and JSON.

 Note

 The overall format of emitted log messages is still controlled by the logging system in use and by its configuration file.
-Logback logging is configured with a file usually named logback.xml, while Log4j logging is configured with log4j.configuration or log4j.xml.
-In both cases, a PatternLayout string defines the format and structure of all log messages emitted from StreamBase.
+Logback logging is configured with a file usually named logback.xml, where a PatternLayout string defines the format and structure of all log messages emitted from StreamBase.
+The default log message is described in Logback Default Configuration.

 The Log adapter provides ways to format only the %m portion of the log message.

-The Logger Name property must be specified, and corresponds to the %c portion of the log message pattern string.
+The Logger Name or Logger Name Expression property must be specified, and corresponds to the %c portion of the log message pattern string.
 Use different Logger names for Log adapters in different portions of your application.

 By default, the Log adapter emits the fields of its input tuple preceded by the name of the Logger that you assign.
 For example, a Log adapter instance might be configured with the Logger1 Logger Name but no other formatting options.
 With the input tuple {IBM, 164.35, 1000}, the default-configured adapter emits the following message: